 Mu.ZEE manages a collection of Belgian fine art ranging from 1880 to the present day.

-At first glance, there is little that James Ensor to Roger Raveel have in common, either as artists or in their work.
-Not only do they belong to different generations; their origins and social backgrounds also set them apart.
+At first glance, there appear to be tremendous differences between Paul Klee (1879-1940) and James Ensor (1860-1949), both as artists and in their work.
+Not only do they belong to different generations; their origins and nationalities also set them apart.
 However, if you take a closer look, you will discover some common characteristics.
-Both painters charactertise themselves as strong personalities and were seen as loners from an early age.

 The museum shop sells gadgets, catalogues and all kinds of other things.
 You can only purchase souvenirs of your visit on location.
 Definitely worth a visit!